bonnici/gulp-hugo-workflow/README.md

 This is an example of a simple workflow for generating a site with [Hugo](https://gohugo.io/) and post-processing it with [Gulp](http://gulpjs.com/) tasks.
-I plan to have a blog post up soon that goes through the project step-by-step.
+I have a [blog post](http://holtcode.blogspot.com.au/2016/03/static-website-generation-with-hugo-and.html) up that goes through the project step-by-step.

 Hugo is a fast and modern static website engine, it takes page templates, data, and content, and generates a set of static pages that can be served on a simple webserver such as S3.